- Core Faculty

 Read the following criteria of an ideal candidate, discerning your compatibility and readiness for the Living School.
-We suggest that you look at your situation in relation to these qualifications.
 Applicants who meet most of these criteria will be given priority for admission.
 If you have any hesitation or questions about applying after reading these, please send an email to [email protected].

 You are an ideal candidate for the Living School for Action and Contemplation if you:

-Feel called to a deeper place from which you can work for positive change in the world, regardless of the risk or fear you may feel about that calling.
+Long to work for positive change in the world and to hold the risk or fear you may feel about that calling.

-Know that answering your calling requires a process of change and a shifting in perspective that entail letting go of your ego and allowing your Spirit-centered self to emerge.
+Know growth requires a process of change and a shift in perspective that entail letting go of your ego and allowing your Spirit-centered self to emerge.

-Understand that the Living School exists solely to create the conditions for potential awakening.
-Because moments of awakening are gifts that we receive rather than achieve, you know that your responsibility is to bring an open mind and heart to the program.
+Understand that moments of awakening are gifts we receive rather than achieve; you know that your responsibility is to bring an open mind and heart to the program.

 If you are married or in a committed intimate relationship, it is important that your partner is part of this discernment as well.
-The Living School immerses students into a potentially transformative process that can allow the discovery of who you most truly are in the world.
-This evolution may not necessarily be shared by those you are close to.
-If/when changes occur in your own life, they may affect your relationship with your partner.
+The Living School immerses students into a process that can allow the discovery of who you most truly are in the world and set you on path to live in obedience to that truth in all areas of your life.
+However, the desire to operate from this new realization may not necessarily be shared by those with whom you are close; this may cause friction.
+In particular, changes will affect your relationship with your spouse or partner.
+In order to integrate what you are learning into your life, you will both need to be open to change and to putting effort into maintaining a healthy relationship.
 Prior to applying, discuss the basic structure and purpose of the Living School with your partner in a spirit of inclusion and commitment to your relationship.
-Ideally both you and your partner have established healthy practices that limit judgment and exclusion while nurturing empathy and mutual support, even in the midst of differences and conflict.
+Ideally, both you and your partner have established healthy practices that limit judgment and exclusion while nurturing empathy and mutual support, even in the midst of differences and conflict.

-Ensure that your computer has the appropriate technical requirements for full functionality for the online courses.
+To participate in the Living School Program, ensure that your computer meets the appropriate technical requirements for full functionality in the online courses.